AFFIDAVIT OF SUPPORT

 - Once the affidavit of support is completed, all the necessary documents are compiled, and the affidavit is notarized in the United States or before a U.S. consular or immigration officer, this packet of information should be provided to your relative to submit with his or her application for permanent resident status.

-What are the income requirements for an Affidavit of Support?
+What are the income requirements for an Affidavit of Support in 2018?

 Frequently Asked Questions: